kibuchijw/alx-system_engineering-devops/0x02-shell_redirections/README.md

 11. An executable that counts all directories and subdirectories, save for the current and parent directory
 12. An executable that lists 10 latest files
 13. An executable that inputs unique words from a list and lists them sorted.
+14. An executable that greps root in the directory  /etc/passwd